 What do you do if your lawn is looking worse for wear?
 Here, we look at the pros and cons of real turf and artificial grass.

 Us Brits love grass lawns.
 They are a defining feature of our suburbs and are in most people’s gardens.
-Yet they are expensive and require regular upkeep.
+Yet they do require regular upkeep.
 At a bare minimum, you have to mow them regularly, strim the edges and dig out the weeds.

-So, what do you do if your lawn is looking worse for wear?
-Here we look at the pros and cons of real turf and artificial grass.
+So, here we explore the pros and cons of real turf vs artificial grass.

 A newly turfed lawn can transform a tired garden into an attractive outdoor space.
 The process of laying the turves (rolls of turf) is not difficult and you can start using the lawn within a few days.

 Most of work is in the soil preparation.
 It involves stripping the old lawn and a lot of weeding, digging, levelling and raking.

 The turves ideally need to be laid within 24 hours of delivery, so you need to work relatively quickly.
 After it has been laid, it needs to be watered frequently until it has rooted into the underlying soil.

 If you want to cultivate a lawn that is long-lasting, make sure you buy the right variety of turf.
 Many products are described as multipurpose but they may not be suitable for your garden.

 One square metre of multipurpose lawn turf starts from £2 to £3.
 You may also have to buy top soil if your existing soil is poor.
 A 750 litre bag of top soil will cover 15 to 20 square metres to a depth of 55 mm.
 It costs around £120.

 You’ll need to water it – a lot – when first laid.
 But thereafter, even in the hottest summers, established lawns do usually recover naturally from dry spells, despite going a little yellow, even without watering.